Social Security Disability for Peripheral Artery Disease

 - A resting ABI of less than 0.5.

-- A 50% decrease in systolic blood pressure at the ankle with exercise that requires 10 minutes or more to recover.
+- A 50% decrease in systolic blood pressure at the ankles with exercise that needs at least 10 minutes or longer for recovery.

-- A resting toe/brachial index of less than 0.4.
+- Resting toe or brachial index of less than 0.4

 A residual functional capacity (RFC) form completed by your doctor can also help you gain disability benefits approval if you don’t meet the medical criteria of the Blue Book.
 The form should be completed in detail noting any limitations or restrictions that you encounter because of your condition.
 As an example, because of the decreased blood flow and the severe leg cramps, you may have to be repositioned every hour which will impact your ability to work.

 You may have experienced blood clots in your lower legs because of PAD, so you may be unable to sit for long periods because of the increased chances of another thrombosis occurring.
 If PAD has caused you to suffer severe pain that requires frequent elevation of your legs and feet, that should be clearly stated.
 It should also note how much you can lift, if you are unable to bend, and how your mobility has been impacted, such as your inability to walk long distances or carry items as you walk because you need to use a walker or crutches.

 The RFC is used as part of the medical-vocational allowance, which also considers your work experience, transferrable skills, education, and age.
 After it has been determined that you cannot return to your regular work, Disability Determination Services has to confirm you cannot perform lighter duty work, such as sedentary work.
 After it has been confirmed that you cannot work at all full-time, you will be approved for your monthly benefits check.

 You Could Earn Up To $3,627 Per Month.
 Find Out If You Qualify Today!